 The AIFMD applies to AIFMs, meaning any person whose regular business is managing one or more AIFs.
-Managing means the provision of portfolio management services and risk management services, and an AIF is any collective investment scheme that is not covered by the UCITS regime.92 As well as applying to AIFMs that manage or market AIFs (wherever those funds are established) in the EU, the AIFMD also applies to AIFMs established outside the EU that manage AIFs established in the EU, and to non-EU AIFMs that market one or more AIFs (wherever established) within the EU.93 The AIFMD has a very wide scope, with few exemptions, but AIFMs that manage AIFs the value of whose assets under management fall below specified thresholds are exempt from most of the provisions of the AIFMD.94
+Managing means the provision of portfolio management services and risk management services, and an AIF is any CIS that is not covered by the UCITS regime.95 As well as applying to AIFMs that manage or market AIFs (wherever those funds are established) in the EU, the AIFMD also applies to AIFMs established outside the EU that manage AIFs established in the EU, and to non-EU AIFMs that market one or more AIFs (wherever established) within the EU.96 The AIFMD has a very wide scope, with few exemptions, but AIFMs that manage AIFs the value of whose assets under management fall below specified thresholds are exempt from most of the provisions of the AIFMD.97

 Key features of the AIFMD include:

-- b restrictions on the levels of remuneration for senior management and risk-takers;
+- restrictions on the levels of remuneration for senior management and risk-takers;

-- d AIFMs will be required to manage and monitor liquidity risk and conduct regular stress tests;
+- AIFMs will be required to manage and monitor liquidity risks and conduct regular stress tests;

-- e AIFMs will be required to set a maximum level of leverage for each AIF;
+- AIFMs will be required to set a maximum level of leverage for each AIF;

-- f there will be extensive requirements in relation to the valuation of managed assets, delegation of the AIFM’s functions and the use of a depositary to safeguard the AIF’s assets;
+- extensive requirements in relation to the valuation of managed assets, delegation of the AIFM's functions and the use of a depositary to safeguard an AIF's assets;

-- g there will be business conduct principles for AIFMs, including requirements to act with due skill, care and diligence, and to act in the best interests of the AIF and its investors;
+- business conduct principles for AIFMs, including requirements to act with due skill, care and diligence, and to act in the best interests of the AIF and its investors;

-- h there will be a requirement to produce annual reports, and to make disclosures to investors and regulators on an ongoing basis;
+- a requirement to produce annual reports, and to make disclosures to investors and regulators on an ongoing basis;

-- j there will be a marketing and passport regime that will, for the first time, enable an EU AIFM authorised in its home state to manage and market EU AIFs both domestically and in other Member States without requiring additional authorisation in those other Member States.95
+- a marketing and passport regime that will, for the first time, enable an EU AIFM authorised in its home state to manage and market EU AIFs both domestically and in other Member States without requiring additional authorisation in those other Member States.98

 Details on the key features of the AIFMD listed above, as implemented in the national law of Member States, are outlined in the national chapters.